NikolaiKyhne/RWSAMamba-UNet/README.md

 ## Citation:
-If you find the paper useful in your research, please cite: (UPDATE!!!!!!)
+If you find the paper useful in your research, please cite:
 ```
-@article{kuehne2025mambattention,
+@article{kuehne2025exploring,
-  title={MambAttention: Mamba with Multi-Head Attention for Generalizable Single-Channel Speech Enhancement},
+  title={Exploring Resolution-Wise Shared Attention in Hybrid Mamba-U-Nets for Improved Cross-Corpus Speech Enhancement},
   author={Nikolai Lund K{\"u}hne and Jesper Jensen and Jan {\O}stergaard and Zheng-Hua Tan},
-  journal={arXiv preprint arXiv:2507.00966},
+  journal={arXiv preprint arXiv:2510.01958},
   year={2025}
 }
 ```